-Demoulding the Tabletop
+Demoulding the Epoxy Resin Tabletop

 - Loosen any screws on the mould and remove the parallel clamps.
 Separate the mould from the cast tabletop using a plastic hammer and chisel.
 Carry out this step carefully so that your tabletop is not damaged.

-- After you have removed the plate from the mould, it is time to sand the plate.
+- After you have removed the plate from the mould, it is time to sand the tabletop.
 The easiest way is with an eccentric grinder.
 Of course you can also do this by hand, the important thing is that no resin is visible on the wood.
 Start with grain 80 to grain 400.

 - Optionally, you can also perfectly smooth the edges of your tabletop with a router before sanding or, if necessary, cleanly trim or plane them again with a circular saw.